 I don't want to predict it.

-Well, that's good for business.
+Well, it's good for business.

-I mean, just like deregulation.
+I mean, just like deregulation, good for business.

-Listen, if we would tap the vast energy reserves, and I know that the new Green Deal wants to eliminate oil and gas.
+Listen, if we would tap the vast energy reserves, I know that the new Green Deal wants to eliminate oil and gas.

-You want to bring Putin, who is a hostile actor on the world stage to his knees.
+You want to bring Putin, who is a hostile actor on the world stage, to his knees.

 You tell me if I'm wrong.